elefant-ai/player2-ai-npc-godot/README.md

-# player2-godot
+# player2-ai-npc-godot
-The Official Player2 Godot Plugin
+The Official Player2 AI NPC Plugin for Godot